hjerpbakk/Xnapshot/README.md

 I use the settings for one of my own apps, [Golden Ratio Calculator](https://itunes.apple.com/no/app/id953899091?at=11l5UV&ct=website), to illustrate the usage of Xnapshot.

-- Add a new .Net Framework `Console project` to your solution and add the [Xnapshot](https://www.nuget.org/packages/Xnapshot/) nuget package.
+- Add a new .Net Framework `Console project` to your solution and add the [Xnapshot](https://www.nuget.org/packages/Xnapshot/) NuGet package.
 I name such projects `[AppName].Screens`.
 The project must a .Net Framework project, version 4.5 or newer. .Net Core is not supported as Xamarin.UITests, which is needed to automate the before each screenshot, does not support .Net Core.
 - Create a new class, `[AppName]Screenshots` and derive from the abstract [Xnapshot.Screenshots](https://github.com/Sankra/Xnapshot/blob/master/Xnapshot/Screenshots.cs#L49) class.
-- Add your iOS version, screenshots folder, path to your App bundle and devices you wish to screenshot as constructor arguments.
+- Add your iOS version, screenshots folder, the path to your App bundle and devices you wish to screenshot as constructor arguments.
 The devices listed below covers all iPhone screen sizes of the time of writing.

 ```cs
 public class GoldenRatioScreenshots : Screenshots {